“ALL PATIENTS HAVE THE RIGHT TO CONCISE AND EASILY UNDERSTOOD INFORMATION ABOUT THEIR CARE”

 The Joint Commission Office of Quality and Patient Safety One Renaissance Blvd.
 Oakbrook Terrace, IL 60181 (800) 994-6610 (within U.S.)

-The patient/family may make a complaint or grievance verbally or in writing to the facility/department head
+- The patient/family may make a complaint or grievance verbally or in writing to the Facility or Department Head.

-- CNHSA makes every effort to resolve all complaints/grievances immediately and at the lowest level (where it happens) to the patient/ families satisfaction
+- CNHSA makes every effort to resolve all complaints/grievances immediately and at the lowest level (where is happens) to the patient/family’s satisfaction.

-- CNHSA provides the patient/family with agency contact information for patient concerns over the quality of care rendered—local, state, regulatory and national
+- CNHSA provides the patient/family with agency contact information for patient concerns over the quality of care rendered (local, state, regulatory, national).

-- If the grievance is not resolved to the patient/families satisfaction, the grievance will be investigated by one or more of the following- the Patient Relations Department, the Patient Advocacy Committee and/ or the Executive Director of Health Operations.
-The Compliance Office will provide the patient with a written notice of the steps taken in the investigation within 7 days of the complaint, or shall inform the patient or representative, of the progress and will follow-up with a written response in a stated number of days.
-The name of the contact person and their information will also be provided.
+- If the grievance is not resolved to the patient/family’s satisfaction, the grievance will be investigated by one or more of the following: Patient Relations Department, the Patient Advocacy Committee and/or the Executive Officer of Health Services.
+Patient Relations will provide the patient with a written notice of steps taken in the investigation within 7 days of the complaint, or shall inform the patient or representative, of the progress and will follow-up with a written response in a stated number of days.
+The name of the contact person and their information will be provided.